Stochastic Direct Search Method for Blind Resource Allocation

 Let us now comment on Figure \ref{fig:HOO}, that represents the trajectory of a version of HOO.
 It is not straightforward to apply algorithms for $\mathcal{X}-$armed bandits like HOO on the simplex, because it implies constructing balanced hierarchical partitions of the simplex.
-In the following, the tree of partitions that we used is built in the following way.
-We set the parameter $\rho$ of HOO as suggested by \cite{bubeck2011x} to $2^{-2/d}$.
-A binary tree of depth $H=\frac{\log(1/T)}{2\log(\rho)}$ of partitions of $[0,1]^d$ is obtained by recursively halving the cells at each depth $h$ of the tree along dimension $h \pmod 2$.
-At depth $h$ of the tree, this approach yields a partition formed by rectangular cells represented by their lower left corner $[a_{i},b_{i}]$.
-Then, in order to remove unwanted cells, we traverse the tree, starting from the leaves, and remove every cell having an empty intersection with the domain.
-Due to the geometry of the simplex, knowing if a cell intersects the domain boils down to checking if its representant $[a_{i},b_{i}]$ belongs to it.
-When the algorithm selects cell $(h,i)$ at time $t$, the representant of that cell is chosen as a sampling point.
-In the simulation, the smoothness parameter $\nu_1$ of HOO is set to $16$.
+We thus explain our implementation of HOO in Appendix \ref{app:HOO}.
 On Figure \ref{fig:HOO}, we observe that this algorithm explores the partition tree in a way that favors the cells close to the optimum while persistently visiting cells that are clearly far from the minimizer.
 The behavior of algorithms based on direct search can thus be preferred because it makes warm-start possible, in the sense that prior belief on the location of the minimizer can be used for setting the initial point, which is not possible for HOO.
-The fact that suboptimal points will keep being sampled until the end of the experiment can also be difficult to accept for pratictioners such as advertisers for example.
+The fact that suboptimal points will keep being sampled until the end of the experiment can also be difficult to accept for practitioners such as advertisers for example.